-You’re invited to join the Information Sharing and Analysis Organization (ISAO) Standards Organization (SO) for a FREE webinar on July 25 from 1 p.m. to 2:30 p.m. for a Hot Topic presentation on the General Data Protection Regulation (GDPR), which became effective in May 2018.
+The Information Sharing and Analysis Organization (ISAO) Standards Organization (SO) held a FREE webinar on July 25 with a Hot Topic presentation on the General Data Protection Regulation (GDPR), which became effective in May 2018.
 The GDPR heralded in an entirely new era for how entities need to look at and manage the privacy and information security of individuals.

 GDPR requires a change in internal governance structures and how entities collect, manage, process, use personal data as well as how their vendors do as well.
 GDPR also expands the definition of what personal data means and includes severe penalties for non-compliance, 20 million euros or up to 4 percent of global annual revenue, whichever is higher.

-The ISAO Ecosystem Hot Topic Spotlight webinar will cover the basic components of GDPR and relate those to how it could impact cybersecurity information sharing efforts.
-It will be presented by Norma Krayem, senior policy advisor and global chair, Holland & Knight Cybersecurity & Privacy Team.
+The ISAO Ecosystem Hot Topic Spotlight webinar covered the basic components of GDPR and how it could impact cybersecurity information sharing efforts.
+It was presented by Norma Krayem, senior policy advisor and global chair, Holland & Knight Cybersecurity & Privacy Team.

-Following the discussion on the GDPR will be a Vendor Spotlight with Wapack Labs’ Chief Intelligence Officer Jeff Stutzman, which help explain how you can transform your cybersecurity with the right intelligence and tools.
-Stutzman will share a ransomware cyber story, explaining what happened and how it was solved.
-Don’t let cyber criminals exploit security vulnerabilities in your organization; register today!
+Following the discussion on the GDPR, a Vendor Spotlight with Wapack Labs’ Chief Intelligence Officer Jeff Stutzman explained how you can transform your cybersecurity with the right intelligence and tools.
+Stutzman shared a ransomware cyber story, explaining what happened and how it was solved.

 Norma Krayem is a Sr. Policy Advisor & Global Chair with Holland & Knight Cybersecurity & Privacy Team.
 She brings more than 20 years of global policy experience and held executive positions in the U.S. Departments of State, Commerce and Transportation.
 She works with public sector and Fortune 500 clients to develop strategies designed to build and maintain a competitive edge.
 Krayem specializes in the impacts of cyber and privacy issues in critical sectors, including banking and financial services, insurance, energy, communications, health, transportation and many others.